firebase/firebaseui-web/GETTING_STARTED.md

 ## Sign out

-FirebaseUI for Web uses the standard Firebase Authentication sign-out API:
+To sign users out, use the standard Firebase Authentication sign-out API:

 ```ts
 import { getAuth, signOut } from 'firebase/auth';